Recursive Binding for Similarity-Preserving Hypervector Representations of Sequences: Discussion

 \subsection{Summary and future work}

-In this paper, we proposed a distributed representation of sequences that is similarity-preserving for sequence elements at nearby positions and is equivariant with respect to sequence shifts.
+In this paper, we proposed a new distributed representation of sequences that differs from most of the existing techiques by being both similarity-preserving for sequence elements at nearby positions and equivariant with respect to sequence shifts.
 The proposed representation was explored using the tasks of modeling human perception of word similarity by the similarity of symbolic strings, where the HVs of strings were formed as the superposition of their symbols' HVs bound with the HVs of the corresponding positions.
 The considered tasks have demonstrated the importance of similarity-preserving property, as the representations without such a property ($R = 1$) performed poorly on the tasks.
 This also concerns similarity calculation taking into account sequence shifts, since variants with $s > 0$ performed consistently better than $s = 0$.
 The obtained results were either better or on a par with the results of alternative approaches that rely on additional information about sequences, such as n-grams or subsequences.

 We reported the results using several hypervector similarity measures such as cosine, Jaccard, and Simpson similarities, but it would be interesting to consider performance using other similarity measures.
-Another important issue is recovering initial data from their hypervectors, where using the associative memory approach~\cite{FrolovWillshaw2002, FrolovTime2006, FradyResonator2020, KentResonatorNetworks2020} adapted to the particular HDC/VSA model is promising.
+Another important issue is recovering initial data from their hypervectors, where using the associative memory approach~\cite{GritsenkoAMSurvey2017, FrolovWillshaw2002, FrolovTime2006, FradyResonator2020, KentResonatorNetworks2020,KleykoPrimes2022} adapted to the particular HDC/VSA model is promising.

 While the proposed approach was demonstrated with complex-valued HVs within the FHRR model, it could be extended to other HDC/VSA models in which the binding operation is multiplicative and can be applied recursively.
 This requires that binding an HV with itself should return an HV of the same unit norm without changing the distribution of components' values.
 For example, for the HRR model with real-valued HVs and circular convolution as the binding operation, valid real-valued atomic HVs can be obtained with the inverse FFT of the complex-valued unitary HV that satisfies the same constrains as in the real-valued variant of fractional power encoding (see section~\ref{sec:related} and~\cite{HRRLearningNeurips2021}).
 For the matrix version~\cite{GallantRepresenting2013}, an orthonormal matrix could be considered for the recursive binding.